readium/lcp-specs/readium-lcp-draft.md

 #### **5.5.1.
 Validating the certificate**

-1. It <b>MUST</b> check that the Certificate was not expired when the License Document was last updated.
+1. It <b class="rfc">must</b> check that the Certificate was not expired when the License Document was last updated.

-2. It <b>MUST</b> validate the presence of the Provider Certificate in the root chain.
-To do so, it <b>MUST</b> check the signature of the Provider Certificate using the public key of the Root Certificate.
+2. It <b class="rfc">must</b> validate the presence of the Provider Certificate in the root chain.
+To do so, it <b class="rfc">must</b> check the signature of the Provider Certificate using the public key of the Root Certificate.

-3. It <b>MUST</b> validate that the certificate was not revoked as defined in [[X509](#normative-references)].
-If a network connection is available, it <b>MUST</b> update its certificate revocation list before it checks the validity of the certificate.
+3. It <b class="rfc">must</b> validate that the certificate was not revoked as defined in [[X509](#normative-references)].
+If a network connection is available, it <b class="rfc">must</b> update its certificate revocation list before it checks the validity of the certificate.

 #### **5.5.2.
 Validating the signature**

-In order to validate the signature, the following steps <b>MUST</b> be followed in order:
+In order to validate the signature, the following steps <b class="rfc">must</b> be followed in order:

-1. The Reading System <b>MUST</b> extract and remove the signature from the License Document.
+1. The Reading System <b class="rfc">must</b> extract and remove the signature from the License Document.

-2. It <b>MUST</b> calculate the canonical form of the License Document following the rules as expressed in [5.3.
+2. It <b class="rfc">must</b> calculate the canonical form of the License Document following the rules as expressed in [5.3.
 Canonical form of the License Document](#canonical-form-of-the-license-document).

-3. It <b>MUST</b> recalculate the signature as defined in [5.4.
+3. It <b class="rfc">must</b> recalculate the signature as defined in [5.4.
 Generating the signature](#generating-the-signature).

-4. It <b>MUST</b> verify that the calculated signature value is consistent with the one previously extracted from the License Document.
+4. It <b class="rfc">must</b> verify that the calculated signature value is consistent with the one previously extracted from the License Document.

 # 6. Encryption Profiles